hyurl/goroutine/README.md

 3. `go.use(module)`: Most of the time this style effects the same as the above ones, however, it supports the export style of `module.exports = () => {}`, which is not supported by the above styles.

+## About Load Balance

+When calling `go()` function, it delivers the function call to one of the worker thread to balance the load.
+Before v1.3, this module only support constant worker numbers, so it uses a straight-forward `round-robin` method, that is, it delivers one task to a worker, and the next task to another worker, goes around in a circle.

+Since v1.3, this module has the ability to detect health and auto-scale workers, so it switch the load balancing method to `least-time`, that is, it delivers the task to the most recent responsive worker.
+The worker holds a internal timer to constantly notify the main thread whether it's responsive or not, so the main thread can order the workers according to their last tick times.

+But supporting only one of these methods has drawbacks.
+So, since v1.4, this module now supports both two load balancing methods, and switching them smartly.

+If the `workers` option is set to a specific number, all workers are forked at once, then `round-robin` method will be used by default, so the tasks can be delivered to them in average.
+However if an array of minimum and maximum number of workers is set, the workers will be auto-scaled when necessary, in this case, `least-time` method is used by default.

+You can force the goroutine to use a specific method, but there is an exception of setting `round-robin` when the `workers` is set an array, the configured method will only be activated after the pool size reaches the maximum number of workers.
+Because before then, goroutine doesn't know whether it should should not scale a new worker if not using the `least-time` method and order the workers by their tick times.